 If an infant or toddler has a disability or a developmental delay in one or more of these developmental areas, that child will likely be eligible for early intervention services.
 Those services will be tailored to meet the child’s individual needs and may include:

 In Delaware, the Birth to Three Early Intervention Program (Birth to Three), a component of the Delaware Department of Health and Social Services (DHSS) is the “Lead Agency” (State office responsible for general supervision of the early intervention system).
-Child Development Watch (CDW), a component of Birth to Three, provides services coordination early intervention services.
+Birth to Three, provides services coordination early intervention services.
 Eligible infants and toddlers with disabilities, aged birth to three, have the right to receive early intervention supports and services.
 Families of these children also have the right to receive early intervention supports and services so that the parents can assist in their child’s development.

 New Castle County: 302-283-7240 OR 1-800-671-0050